2. Slurm clusters#

 Jobs in Hydra can run for a maximum of 120 hours (5 days)

-Jobs submitted from the login nodes of Hydra will be send to job queue of Hydra by default.
+Jobs submitted from the login nodes will be sent to job queue of Hydra by default.

 Jobs for testing or debugging purposes can be quickly carried out on the Anansi cluster.
 This smaller cluster sister to Hydra is specifically designed for such short tasks and to avoid wait time in queue.

 Compared to the much bigger Hydra, the main characteristic of Anansi is that its resources can be shared between multiple jobs.
-This approach is specially useful for low intensity jobs like testing/debugging jobs that can involve frequent idle periods.
+This approach is specially useful for light-weight (interactive) tasks like testing/debugging that can involve frequent idle periods.
 Hence, even though the resources of Anansi are relatively limited, users should be able to easily find an available slot to run their short jobs.
 Moreover, the maximum time a job can run in Anansi is limited to 12 hours, which further increases the availability of its resources.

 Important